schultzm/havic/README.md

 ## Overview

 `havic` is a bioinformatics pipeline for detecting infection clusters in Hepatitis A Virus samples based on DNA or cDNA sequence data.
-The pipeline is written in python3 and pipes together a number of open-source software tools to achieve this task.
+The pipeline is written in python3 and connects  a number of open-source software tools to achieve this task.
 The figure below is a schematic representation of the process.

 ![Pipeline](https://github.com/schultzm/havic/blob/docs/havic/data/pipeline_graph.svg?raw=true)

 The pipeline is summarised briefly here.
 Firstly an output directory is created to receive the output files from a `havic` run.
-Query sequences are collected into a single batch, duplicates sequences are discarded based on the sequence headers in the query fasta files, and troublesome characters in sequence headers are replaced with underscore.
+Query sequences are collected into a single batch, duplicates sequences are discarded based on the sequence headers in the query fasta files, and troublesome characters in sequence headers are replaced with underscore.  `havic` was originally designed to work for the VP1/P2A amplicon recommended by the Hepatitis A Virus Network ([HAVNET](https://www.rivm.nl/en/havnet)).
+The amplicon target in the context of the HAV genome is depicted here:

 ![Amplicon](https://github.com/schultzm/havic/blob/docs/havic/data/VP1P2A.png?raw=true "The HAV genome with HAVNET amplicon, sourced from RIVM")